MicrosoftDocs/architecture-center/docs/reference-architectures/reliable-web-app/overview.md

 **Minimal code changes** The reliable web app focuses on the fewest changes you need to make to implement WAF guidance.
 The minimal code changes the pattern outlines help webs take advantage of the cloud faster.
 This approach helps business meet objectives, reduce development costs, and shorten the time to market.

-**Low-cost, high-value updates.** The reliable web app guidance shows you how to make updates to your web app without incurring significant expenses and provide significant benefits to meeting business drivers.
-When you focus on low-cost, high-value updates, you can maximize the benefits of the cloud migration while maximizing the return on investment.

-**Cost-optimized environments.** The reliable web app pattern guides you to create and manage cost-optmized environments (development, test, production).
-The goal is to meet performance requirements without waste.

-**Business-driven design.** The reliable web app pattern outline how you should approach the service level objective (SLO) for availability.
+**Business-driven implementation.** The reliable web app pattern outline how you should approach the service level objective (SLO) for availability.
 An SLO for availability defines how available you want a web app to be for users.
 There's no universal SLO.
 Rather, your business needs should drive the SLO your web app needs to have.

 ## Next steps